argythana/dev_boilerplate_course/README.md

 * Use Streamlit to create interactive web apps.
 * Use MongoDB and pymongo to work on non-relational databases.
 * Use SQL and SQLAlchemy to interact with relational databases.
+* Do all the above on a remote linux server.
-* **Combine all the above to work on a more holistic/productive/efficient/comprehensive development environment.**
+* **Mission Accomplished: Combine all the above to work on a more holistic/productive/efficient/comprehensive development environment.**

 The tools presented are: